August 14, 2023

 Share price: AU$0.175

-DeSoto Resources is an exploration company with a large gold project portfolio in Guineau as well as lithium gold and rare earth element projects in the Northern Territory, Australia.
+DeSoto Resources is an exploration company with a large gold project portfolio in Guineau as well as lithium, gold and rare earth element projects in the Northern Territory, Australia.

 The company gained its Guineau portfolio in February 2025 through a 100 percent acquisition of private company Angex Australia, which held over 1,200 square kilometres of exploration ground.

-The acquisition included 14 gold projects in the country’s Siguiri Basin and three in the Gaoual gold belt.
+DeSoto’s team is familiar with the region, as its chairman and non-executive director previously made the Bankan discovery in Guineau as part of Predictive Discovery (ASX:PDI).
 Since the acquisition, the company has been performing mapping and sampling at many of the Guineau projects.
-In an exploration update on Thursday, DeSoto said that results from auger drilling at the Dadjan project showed grades up to 5.73 g/t gold.
+In an exploration update on Thursday, DeSoto said results from auger drilling at the Dadjan project showed grades of up to 5.73 g/t gold.

 As for its projects in Australia, earlier in the week, the company announced assay results from shallow auger drilling at its Tole gold project in the Northern Territory.
 It highlighted a result of 8 metres at an average grade of 18.03 g/t gold, including 2 metres at 72.2 g/t.
+Company shares rose through the week following the exploration updates.

 5. FirstAU (ASX:FAU)